Sunset Country Spirit Alliance

 The Nuclear Industry has set its sights.
 Target: Sunset Country

-Public opinion on the proposed DGR has been manipulated by the NWMO’s ongoing ability to offer endless dollars to anyone willing to sign their “Learn More Agreement”.
+Public opinion on the planned DGR has been manipulated by the NWMO’s ongoing ability to offer endless dollars to anyone willing to sign their “Learn More Agreement”.

 How NWMO divides communities